 In 1870 the shop was taken over by clothier John Stinson and his father Charles.
 It was then 95 Bath Street.

-In November 1878 the shop was then occupied by watchmaker Henry Beaumont.
+In November 1878 the shop was then occupied by jeweller, watchmaker and optician, Henry Beaumont.

 And close by was London House of Kitty Beardsley